adrianlshaw/adrianlshaw.github.com/_posts/2015-1-9-Docker-Container-Madness.md

 title: Docker Container Madness
 ---

-(...Or how I got root access in less than 5 minutes)
+(...or How I Got Root in Less than 5 Minutes)

 I'm unsure if this is actually a vulnerability or just the intended behaviour of LXC/Docker.
 Nevertheless, this seemingly harmless template file seems to cause **A LOT** of worry, as it allowed me to elevate privileges on the host system from an ordainary user account.
 I imagine new users of Docker, like myself, should be more concerned about how safe these defaults really are.